 Your plan will mostly revolve around the storage of food, water, medical supplies, etc. These will allow you to spend several days indoors and sealed up away from the radiation outside.

-Choose where you live wisely
+Choose where you live based on likely targets.

-Manufacturing, industrial, technology, and financial centers as well as refineries, power plants and chemical plants are also targets of value.
+Manufacturing, industrial, technology, and financial centers, as well as refineries, power plants, and chemical plants, are also targets of value.

-Store food that will not go bad
+Store food that will not go bad.

-Long term food storage is the backbone of most good preparedness plans.
-Foods like rice, beans, honey, powdered milk, wheat, sugar, oats and pasta are all great ways to begin storing food.
+Long-term food storage is the backbone of most good preparedness plans.
+Foods like rice, beans, honey, powdered milk, wheat, sugar, oats, and pasta are all great ways to begin storing food.

 Make sure you include food for any pets.

-Store water for you and your family
+Store water for you and your family.

-Have a means of communication available
+Have a means of communication available.

 Keep your cell phone with you.
 I’d suggest turning it off to preserve the battery and turning it on every so often to see if you have a signal.

-Keep enough medical supplies to treat common injuries
+Keep enough medical supplies to treat common injuries.

 I would suggest having a basic first aid kit at a minimum.
 This should have basic bandages, antibiotic ointment, rubber gloves, etc. You’re going to want to be able to treat cuts and other minor wounds with this kit.

-If you want to be even more prepared, then you’ll need to have items that let you treat injuries that could be common following a nuclear attack.
+If you want to be even more prepared, you’ll need to have items that let you treat injuries that could be common following a nuclear attack.
 SAM Splints would be great to immobilize any broken bones or serious sprains caused by falling debris from the initial detonation.

 Cut away clothing around the burned area and wash the area with water only.
 If you’ve stored some burn dressings (you probably should), apply them to the burned area.
-If you don’t have a burn specific dressing, you can cover it with plastic wrap or anything else that will not stick to the burn.
+If you don’t have a burn-specific dressing, you can cover it with plastic wrap or anything else that will not stick to the burn.

-Have a way to keep yourself clean
+Have a way to keep yourself clean.

-Baby wipes, deodorant, a toothbrush and toothpaste can help you not only smell better, but also help you feel more normal and comfortable.
-It can go a long way to aid your mental well being.
+Baby wipes, deodorant, a toothbrush, and toothpaste can help you not only smell better but also help you feel more normal and comfortable.
+It can go a long way to aid your mental well-being.

-You’re going to need to go to the bathroom
+You’re going to need to go to the bathroom.

 Immediately get inside, seal your house and SIP room, and await further instructions.